How to Handle Business from all the Odds?

 All of which are important as sometimes we are concerned with a data breach from the outside, but can often fail to realize there are ways to protect our data and physically present systems from the inside, too.
 A suite of standards such as this takes care of many of these needs successfully, allowing you to redirect your focus to deal with other issues.

-How do you handle the fallout if an attack should occur?
+How do you handle the fallout if an attack occurs?

 Knowing precisely what to do if all security measures somehow do not prevent a breach or loss of data, is the other half of this equation.
 It is equally as important; while any breach is a major concern, how you choose to handle it in the public eye can make the difference between a mere incident, and irreparable damage to your company’s reputation.
 (Refer the case of Samsung about Note 7 blast and how the company managed its reputation)